Memoirs

 Marcel Proust.

-Anyone psychoanalytically inclined will see the sources of this in my early life experience where I was the only child for five years in a family torn apart by wartime trauma, misery, discord, illness and death.
+Anyone analytically inclined will see the sources of this in my early life experience where I was the only child for five years in a family torn apart by wartime trauma, misery, discord, illness and death.
 Nothing unusual for the times, or for millions of children in many parts of the world today.
 Such children do not have the experience of being at the centre of their family life, even for a short while.
-If they are anything like me, they grow up longing for recognition and inclusion, but their resentments and uncertainties mean they never quite fit in.
+If they are anything like me, they grow up longing for recognition and inclusion, but their resentments and uncertainties and sense of injustice and sometimes anger mean they never quite fit in.

 I have also long been interested in the idea of framing in art.
 The frame creates the picture, cuts it off from its continuity with the wall, with the room, with the space enclosing the room, and thus with the world outside the wall.
 It’s part of what Siri Hustvedt calls “The Mystery of the Rectangle”.
 The rectangle, the frame, encloses the image and makes it secure in two dimensions.
 It can’t leave, we can’t claim it.
 There it is for ever, unless it is erased.
 I imagine myself looking at the viewer from across a transverse edge, sliding in or perhaps it’s really out of the viewing space.
 I can’t seem to get fully inside that frame, or maybe I just can’t stay there.